Updated 22nd April 2022

 ACCF has been recognized by the Undersecretariat of Agriculture, Livestock and Fisheries of the Ministry of Economy of Argentina through Resolution No. 21/1991, and holds the genealogical records of the Falabella Breed as approved by the National Directorate of Livestock Control and Trade through Provision No. 2/1991.

-The British Falabella Studbook was established in 2002, after Mrs. Stella Dutchyn obtained the coveted ‘Daughter Studbook’ authorisation status from the Mother Studbook in Argentina, the Asociacion De Criadores De Caballos Falabella, the ACCF.
+The Falabella Studbook (first known as the Dutch Falabella Stamboek) was established in 1995 after Mrs. Reina Knaap-Mulder obtained the coveted ‘Daughter Studbook’ authorisation status from the Mother Studbook in Argentina, the Asociacion De Criadores De Caballos Falabella - the ACCF.

 In 2011 DEFRA removed our PIO status in error.

 Then ignored our protestations for eight years.

 The Full Falabella

 [please note that included here is information that only became known when disclosed by DEFRA in late 2018 after a series of Freedom of Information requests]

 Since the 1960s, Susan Eckholdt has been involved with horses.
 In 1991 she focused on a single breed - the Falabella miniature horse - the only miniature horse breed in the world.
 She established the Equuleus Falabella Stud.